 The importance of journaling

-Any kind of spiritual life that is not in some way built on the need of self-knowledge is a waste of time.
+Any kind of spiritual life that is not in some way built on the need for self-knowledge is a waste of time.
 It leads nowhere.
-In any-case self knowledge may be impossible to avoid if anyone embarks on the journey with a conscious desire to grow inwardly.
+In any-case, self-knowledge may be impossible to avoid if anyone embarks on the journey with a conscious desire to grow inwardly.
 Once the seed is planted and the desire, no matter how weak it is, that is enough to allow the seed to take root and to slowly do its work.
 That seed is what I call grace.

 Every day if some little writing is done, no matter if it seems to lead nowhere, it is not a waste of time.
 The practice or the desire to go deeper will bare fruit.
 The more you stir by writing, the more you will get.
 The more you read and study the more fuel you will have to weave what you learn into your life on a regular basis when journaling.
 This leads to a deeper relationship with your-self, and more empathy and insight into others.

 Our human journey, while unique how each experiences and lives it out, it is also common to all.
 This knowledge is in itself healing.
 Acceptance of others grows because of our own evolving relationship with ourselves.
 So yes, writing or journal keeping is very important for one's inner growth.
 In fact, for many, it may be essential.

 For those with faith, this practice will only deepen one's conscious connection with one's “Higher Power”.
 For in having a deeper relationship with oneself, naturally leads to deeper communion with the Infinite along with love and trust.
 Trust is a choice, we don’t fall into it.
 Once the illusion is gone that we can hide from the loving gaze of that in whose image we are made in is impossible, then we begin to open up and flower as loving human beings who have no illusions about ourselves.
 Deeper in and higher up as the saying goes, an unending journey of finite creatures that have an infinite ability to respond to the grace and love of the Eternal Beloved—Br.MD.